 - 1. The aircraft itself should be temperature stable.
-For example, if the aircraft is moved from outside in the sun to a hangar for testing, tests should not be started until the airplane has stabilized at the hangar temperature. - 2.
-Turn SkyView on and let it warm up until the altitude reading is stabilized.
+For example, if the aircraft is moved from outside in the sun to a hangar for testing, tests should not be started until the airplane has stabilized at the hangar temperature. - Turn SkyView on and let it to operate for 30 minutes, allowing the sensors in the SV-ADAHRS-200/201 to warm up until and the altitude reading is stabilized.
 This period should be at least 5 minutes, but may take longer depending on environmental conditions.